Ender-Development/EnderModpackTweaks/FEATURES.md

 ## 🆕 Features

+### 🪪 Custom Credits

+- replace the default credits with a custom one
+- replace the default end poem with a custom one

 ### 🐲 [Enhanced Boss Bars](https://www.curseforge.com/minecraft/mc-mods/enhanced-boss-bars) for 1.12.2

 - my own version of the mod, since the original one is ARR licensed and only available for modern versions